 Growing up in Atlanta, Georgia in the ’80s, he was inspired by women like Madonna, Wonder Woman, and his southern grandmother who never left the house without wearing makeup.
 He would sneak into her room to see what she was doing and using.
-Back in that time, there was something very free about makeup.
-It didn’t have to make sense—it was just glamorous and fun.

 He didn’t go to college but he graduated from a night program that offered a more “understanding” and “grown-up” environment for students who marched to the beat of their own drums.
 He then followed in his older sister’s footsteps and took a position at a microbiology lab.
 In the meantime, he explored the scene in Atlanta.
 It was while dressing in drag that a friend and fellow makeup artist, James Grow, suggested he join him at the M.A.C. counter—a brand that meant glamour in 1998.